mcittar/projects_api/README.md

 ## Setup & Dependencies
 Ruby, Rails, and PostgreSQL are required for this project
 1. Clone the repo
-2. Run `bundle exec install` to install ruby gems
+2. Run `bundle install` to install ruby gems
 3. Run the following commands in order to set up and seed the database:
   * `rake db:create`
   * `rake db:migrate`